abinit/abinit/doc/tutorial/eph4mob.md

 Using a 72×72×72 fine mesh for the energies gives a mobility of 149.87 cm$^2$/V/s, and a 96×96×96 mesh leads to 146.24 cm$^2$/V/s: the improvement is indeed rather limited.

+!!! important

+    As a rule of thumb, consider to use the DG method for systems in which the tetrahedron filter is not able to reduce the number of $\qq$-points in the integrals below 5% for a significant fraction of the $\kk$-points in the [[sigma_erange]] energy window.
+    This may happen if there are multiple equivalent pockets and thus many intra-valley scattering channels to be considered.
+    In this case the computation of $\tau_\nk$ may require several minutes (2-10) per $kk$-point and calculations performed with the same $\kk$- and $\qq$-mesh starts to be expensive when the BZ sampling gets denser.

 ### In-place restart

 All the results of the calculation are stored in a single SIGEPH.nc file